orchid-hybrid/up/protocol-a.md

 # Protocol:

 * 1. Alice and Bob generate new ephemeral public/private keypairs.
 * 2a.
-Alice encrypts Alice_eph_pub to bobs public key
+Alice encrypts Alice_eph_pub to bobs public key using her private key
 * 2b.
-Bob encrypts Bob_eph_pub to alices public key
+Bob encrypts Bob_eph_pub to alices public key using his private key
 * 3. Alice and Bob send each other the encrypted ephemeral public keys
 * 4. Alice generates a random key `k`
 * 5. Alice encrypts k to bobs ephemeral public key using her ephemeral private key and sends this to him